-- a.
-CMB-S4, which looks back at the earliest moments of the universe to probe physics at the highest energy scales.
-It is critical to install telescopes at and observe from both the South Pole and Chile sites to achieve the science goals (section 4.2). - b.
-A re-envisioned second phase of DUNE with an early implementation of an enhanced 2.1 MW beam-ACE-MIRT-a third far detector, and an upgraded near-detector complex as the definitive long-baseline neutrino oscillation experiment of its kind (section 3.1). - c.
-An offshore Higgs factory, realized in collaboration with international partners, in order to reveal the secrets of the Higgs boson.
+Re-envisioned second phase of DUNE with an early implementation of an enhanced 2.1 MW beam-ACE-MIRT-a third far detector, and an upgraded near-detector complex as the definitive long-baseline neutrino oscillation experiment of its kind (section 3.1).

+c.
+An off-shore Higgs factory, realized in collaboration with international partners, in order to reveal the secrets of the Higgs boson.
 The current designs of FCC-ee and ILC meet our scientific requirements.
 The US should actively engage in feasibility and design studies.
-Once a specific project is deemed feasible and well-defined (see also Recommendation 6), the US should aim for a contribution at funding levels commensurate to that of the US involvement in the LHC and HL-LHC, while maintaining a healthy US onshore program in particle physics (section 3.2). - d.
-An ultimate Generation 3 (G3) dark matter direct detection experiment reaching the neutrino fog, in coordination with international partners and preferably sited in the US (section 4.1). - e.
-IceCube Gen-2, for study of neutrino properties complementary to DUNE and for indirect detection of dark matter covering higher mass ranges, using non-beam neutrinos as a tool. (section 4.1).
+Once a specific project is deemed feasible and well-defined (see also Recommendation 6), the US should aim for a contribution at funding levels commensurate to that of the US involvement in the LHC and HL-LHC, while maintaining d.
+An ultimate Generation 3 (G3) dark matter direct detection experiment reaching the neutrino fog, in coordination with international partners and preferably sited in the e.
+IceCube-Gen2 for study of neutrino properties using non-beam neutrinos complementary to DUNE and for indirect detection of dark matter covering higher mass ranges